SenorYuen/ENSF380Lab2/README.md

-# ENSF380Lab2
+# ENSF380Lab2 Summer 2024
-Adam Yuen, Shahed Issa ENSF380S24
+Adam Yuen, Shahed Issa ENSF380

 How to Run:
 - The user can run this code within the IDE of their choice.